Pool Safety Guide (Free eBook + Video)

 Who was in charge of supervision at the time of drowning?

-- 69 percent of the accidents occurred while one or both parents were responsible for supervision.
+Accidents while one or both parents were responsible for supervision

 What was the location of the pool drowning?

-- 65 percent were in a pool owned by the child’s family.
+Were in a pool owned by the child’s family

 Drowning happens quickly and without warning.
 There is no cry for help.